Step 1: 10% Savings of Shipping Costs to FBA – Create a Shipping Plan

 How can a shipping plan help you save money?

-When creating a shipping plan with the product listing, you can foresee potential restrictions (labelling, hazmat requirements, restricted goods) - that way you can avoid last minute additional costs and plan shipments more efficiently.
+When creating a shipping plan with the product listing, you can foresee potential restrictions (labelling, hazmat requirements, restricted goods) - that way you can avoid last minute fee surcharges and plan shipments more efficiently.

 When should you create a shipping plan?